mlswg/mls-architecture/draft-omara-mls-architecture.md

 ## Group, Members and Clients

-In MLS a Group is defined as a set of Members who possibly use multiple endpoint devices to interact with the Messaging Service.
+In MLS a Group is defined as a set of Members who possibly use multiple endpoint devices (Clients) to interact with the Messaging Service.
-Only endpoints that are not an AS or a DS are called Clients.
-These clients will typically correspond to end-user devices such as phones, web clients or other devices running MLS.
+These Clients will typically correspond to end-user devices such as phones, web clients or other devices running MLS.

 Each member device owns a long term identity key pair that uniquely defines its identity to other Members of the Group.
-[[TODO: Probably we can rewrite all occurrences of "member device" to "Client", or leave all-but-one to indicate the relation.]]
 Because a single Member may operate multiple devices simultaneously (e.g., a desktop and a phone) or sequentially (e.g., replacing one phone with another), the formal definition of a Group in MLS